girlrilaz/my_project_builder/README.md

 pip install -r requirements.txt
 ```

-If you need to extract the list of packages from this environment or another environment:
+If you need to extract a list of the depencies from this environment or another environment:

 ```
+conda activate [env name]
 pip freeze > requirements.txt
 ```